quacksouls/lyf/doc/data.md

 # Data, darta, dayta

-This section will show you various ways to juggle basic data types in JavaScript.
+This chapter will show you various ways to juggle basic data types in JavaScript.
 A data type is something like a number or a character of the English alphabet.
 When you have a sequence of characters, you get a data type called a _string_ because you are stringing together a bunch of characters in a given